SimonM0/things-I-wish-I-knew-as-a-swift-beginner/README.md

 }
 ```

-### 5. What the equivalent of Javascripts setTimeOut function is in swift
+## 5. What the equivalent of Javascripts setTimeOut function is in swift
+I use setTimeOut in javascript sometimes to delay things.
+It pretty easy to do in Swift, but the code is a little different.
 ```swift
   Timer.scheduledTimer(
     withTimeInterval: 1,